tanikush/alert-intelligence/README.md

 ## The Problem:-

-On-call engineers get paged 10-50 times for a single outage.
+On-call engineers gets paged 10-50 times for a single outage.
 One root cause (say, a pod crash) cascades into alerts across every dependent service.
 Existing tools like PagerDuty and Opsgenie mostly *group duplicate alerts* — but they don't: